 The School has a strong religious dimension and endeavours to present quality education as an expression of the Catholic worldview.
 Opportunities to apply this worldview to all aspects of life both within and beyond the School are continually being sought and manifest in, for example, teaching programs and in school policies.
-Each week the School newsletter includes a reflection on the week's Gospel providing a Catholic worldview perspective and an outline of upcoming liturgical events.
 Children are exposed to a rich variety of liturgical experiences and have daily exposure to Gospel values through all Key Learning Areas (KLAs) and in interactions with staff and parents.

 Each term a liturgical calendar reflects the involvement of children in whole school Masses, liturgical celebrations and special feast days.
 Feast days and special seasons are celebrated through Masses and Liturgies.
 Children in Years 3 to 6 celebrate Reconciliation once a term and all classes are exposed to Exposition of the Blessed Sacrament each term.
-The sacraments of Reconciliation, Confirmation and Eucharist are received by children from Years 2 to 6.
+Usually the sacraments of Reconciliation, Confirmation and Eucharist are received by children from Years 2 to 6, however this year due to COVID-19 there were no sacramental programs.

-During 2019, children and staff have been enriched by a wide variety of prayer experiences.
-Each Friday morning staff gather to participate in community prayer.
+During 2020, children and staff have been enriched by a variety of prayer experiences.
+Each Tuesday afternoon staff gather to participate in community prayer.
 Each class has prayer during the day at regular intervals, both formally and informally, and have prayer tables that display the colours and symbols of the liturgical seasons throughout the church year.
 The